Using the Dual MF Film

 the length down the empty film channel.
 (See image on the left.)

-if you don’t have the T-Lock inserted perpendicular to the film channel, it
+the T-Lock, if you don’t have the T-Lock inserted perpendicular to the film

 well and may cause premature wear of the T-Lock.